-- Adders are venomous, but they are not aggressive and most bites result from deliberate handling, antagonisation or accidental encounters. - An adder's first line of defence is to disappear into nearby vegetation rather than bite something much larger than itself. - The risk of being bitten is minimal if adders are treated with respect and observed from a distance. - Human deaths are extremely rare, much rarer than deaths as a result of wasp or bee stings. - You are far more likely to get bitten by a dog than an adder. - There have been no reported fatalities due to adder bites in Britain since 1975.
+- The risk of being bitten is minimal if adders are treated with respect and observed from a distance. - 4 Human deaths are extremely rare, much rarer than deaths as a result of wasp or bee stings. - 5 You are far more likely to get bitten by a dog than an adder. - There have been no reported fatalities due to adder bites in Britain since 1975.